This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What’s the difference between a body wash and a shower gel?

-While shower gel provides a thicker, gel-like consistency with stronger fragrance that’s better suited for oily skin types.
+While shower gel has a thicker, gel-like consistency better for oily skin.

 Is it safe to shower with a rash?